 - An advisor helped me to select a course of study, program, or major (18e)

 - An advisor helped me to set academic goals and to create a plan for achieving them (18f)

 - An advisor helped me to identify the courses I needed to take during my first semester/quarter (18g)

 - A college staff member talked with me about my commitments outside of school (work, children, dependents, etc.) to help me figure out how many courses to take (18h)

 The majority of entering students report that they had contact with an advisor, but a smaller percentage say they had help setting academic goals and developing plans.

-- Nearly one-third (27%) disagree or strongly disagree that an advisor helped them set academic goals and create a plan for achieving them.
+- Twenty-six percent disagree or strongly disagree that an advisor helped them set academic goals and create a plan for achieving them.